Affiliate links on Android Authority may earn us a commission. Learn more.

-Hold all three buttons for twelve seconds, then release and wait five seconds.
+Hold all three buttons for 12 seconds, then release and wait 5 seconds.
 After that, remove the batteries from your remote, plug your Fire TV back in, and wait another minute.

 Lastly, put the batteries back into your remote and press the Home button.
 The LED light on the remote will blink blue to indicate a successful pairing.
 Note that you won’t see any blinking lights if you use an Alexa Voice Remote Lite (the one without any power or volume-up/down buttons).

 Fire TV Basic Edition and Alexa Voice remote 1st gen

-Resetting the first generation of Alexa Voice Remotes is the same process as above, except you have to hold fewer buttons.
+Resetting the first generation of Alexa Voice Remotes is similar to the process above, except that you have to hold fewer buttons.

-- Unplug your Fire TV and wait for one minute.
+- Unplug your Fire TV and wait for 1 minute.

 - Press and hold the Left button and Menu button at the same time.
-Hold them for twelve seconds.
+Hold them for 12 seconds.

-- Release the buttons and wait five seconds.
+- Release the buttons and wait 5 seconds.

 - Remove the batteries from your remote.

-- Plug your Fire TV back in and wait one minute.
+- Plug your Fire TV back in and wait 1 minute.

 - Put the batteries back in your remote.

 - Press the Home button.

-As for the Fire TV Basic edition, the process is different, so follow along carefully.
+As for the Fire TV Basic Edition, the process is significantly different.

 - Press and hold the Home button.
-At the same time, press the Menu button three times.
+At the same time, press the Menu button 3 times.

-- Release the Home Button and press the Menu button nine times.
+- Release the Home button and press the Menu button 9 times.

-- Remove the batteries from your remote, unplug your Fire TV, and wait for one minute.
+- Remove the batteries from your remote, unplug your Fire TV, and wait for 1 minute.

-- Once the time has passed, put the batteries back in the remote and plug your Fire TV in again.
+- Once that time has passed, put the batteries back in the remote and plug your Fire TV in again.

 - Press and hold the Home button for 40 seconds once the Home screen appears.
 The setup process should then take a minute.

 Read more: How to use Amazon Alexa

 Yes, many Fire TV remotes are interchangeable, but not all.
 If replacing a lost or broken remote, ensure the replacement is compatible with your Fire Stick model and generation.